 Instructions

-- Preheat oven to 350 F. In a small pot, bring the apple cider to a boil over medium high heat.
+- Preheat oven to 350 F. In a medium saucepan, bring the apple cider to a boil over medium high heat.
 Reduce heat to medium and simmer until cider is reduced down to 1/4 cup.
+This will take about 30-35 minutes.
 Set aside to cool before using.
 Line two baking sheets with parchment paper.

 - In a medium sized bowl, sift together the flour, baking powder, baking soda, salt and spices.